Memory System

 # Add GitHub integration

-han plugin install hashi-github
+han plugin install github

 # Add Linear integration

-han plugin install hashi-linear
+han plugin install linear

 Each provider contributes to the team knowledge base.
 The research engine searches across all configured providers.